 2. If you are nursing, make sure you organize your schedule so that your baby has the maximum amount of breastfeeding while at home.

-I would breastfeed my baby right before I left for work, and I would breastfeed her again as soon as I arrived at the sitter’s house to pick her up.
-Occasionally, my husband even brought her to me at work to nurse during my lunch break–on his way to take her to the sitter’s house.
+I would breastfeed my baby right before I left for work.
+Then I breastfed her again as soon as I arrived at the sitter’s house to pick her up.
+Occasionally, my husband even brought her to me at work to nurse during my lunch break, on his way to take her to the sitter’s house.

 3. Crunch some numbers and make a goal for coming home.

 If you dread going to work each day and feel God is calling you to be a stay-at-home mom, pray about it and then sit down with your husband and express that desire.
 Develop a plan on how you can stay at home and then work toward that goal.
 You may think you can barely afford it, but often when there is a will, there is a way.

 4. If you have a plan in place to come home, remind yourself that this season of being a working mom won’t last forever.

 I reminded myself of that fact daily–and before I even knew it, I was a stay-at-home mom.

 Are you a working mom who wants to stay at home?
 How have you coped with being a working mom who would rather be at home?
 What are some steps you can take–or encourage your friends to take–to become a stay at home mom?

 Your Grocery Budget Toolbox: In this book, Anne Simpson arms you with resources to stretch your grocery budget and feed a family of 4 on less than $300 per month!